Lesson video

 That is indeed correct.

-Now in 395 CE, the Roman Empire split permanently into the Western Empire, and on the screen that's that kind of orangy peachy colour and its capital was Rome, and the Eastern Empire which is that green colour there and their capital was Constantinople.
+And on the screen that's that kind of orangey, peachy color, and its capital was Rome and the Eastern Empire, which is that green color there.

-However, less than 100 years later in 476 CE, the Western Empire collapsed due to repeated invasions from Germanic tribes.
+However, less than a hundred years later in 476 CE the Western empire collapsed due to repeated invasions from Germanic tribes.

 And this is often now seen as marking the end of the Roman Empire.

-As historians and we look back, we say this is it.
+As historians when we look back, we say, this is it.

 Having said that, for the people of the time, that was not the case at all.